netxms/netxms-doc/admin/installation.rst

 :command:`apt-get install netxms-server`

-Server does not include server drivers.
+Server package does not include server drivers.
 They should be installed with separate command:

 :command:`apt-get install DRIVER_NAME`

 Change *DRIVER_NAME* to driver name that you need:

   * netxms-dbdrv-pgsql - PostgreSQL driver
   * netxms-dbdrv-mysql - MySQL driver
   * netxms-dbdrv-odbc - unixODBC driver (can be used with DB/2 and Microsoft SQL)
   * netxms-dbdrv-oracle - Oracle driver